surya-mohapatra/Maryland-Traffic-Analysis-Dashboard/README.md

 4. requirements.txt: A list of requirements needed to run the application.

 5. README.md: This file, providing an overview of the project, instructions, and contact information.

+6. Data_Dictionary_AADT_RAW.pdf: This pdf contains the data dictionary for MDOT_SHA_Annual_Average_Daily_Traffic_(AADT).csv dataset used for analysis

 ## Contact Information